Import data from CSV files

 LOAD CSV

-clause is not a standalone clause, which means that a valid query must contain at least one more clause, for example:LOAD CSV FROM "/people.csv" WITH HEADER AS row CREATE (p:People) SET p += row;
+clause is not a standalone clause, meaning a valid query must contain at least one more clause, for example:LOAD CSV FROM "/people.csv" WITH HEADER AS row CREATE (p:People) SET p += row;

 In this regard, the following query will throw an exception: